progressivis/progressivis/doc/custom_modules.md

 ### Preparing the Output

-Lines 24-38 prepare the result of the module partial execution.
+Lines 24-38 prepare the result of the module's partial execution.
 The result should be stored in the `self.result` instance variable.
 This is handled by the `@def_output` declaration at line 12.
-The first time the module runs, the instance variable is `None` so line 35 creates the `PDict` from the `op` dictionary.
+The first time the module runs, the instance variable is `None`, so line 35 creates the `PDict` from the `op` dictionary.
 If the `PDict` is already created, it is updated key by key by applying the `numpy.fmax` function between the current value in the result `PDict` and the new value in the `op` variable.

 ### Update State and Speed